The

 Newsmedianews.com

-Searching the Internet using the term 'Boreatton Park' pulls up a few thousand results, almost all of them relating to the mansion on the left.
+Searching the Internet using the term 'Boreatton Park' pulls up a few thousand results, almost all of them relating to the mansion above.
 Most are connected to the current use of Boreatton Park as an adventure centre.
 But it has a much more colourful past.

-Looking in this shot like something out of a Hammer or Hitchcock movie, the mansion stands in its own acreage a few miles from the quaintly-named village of Stanwardine-in-the-Fields, near Baschurch in Shropshire, England.
-Originally completed in 1857, these days it serves as a self-contained adventure centre of 250 acres - suited to all age ranges.
+Looking in these shots like something out of a Hammer or Hitchcock movie, the mansion stands in its own acreage a few miles from the quaintly-named village of Stanwardine-in-the-Fields, near Baschurch in Shropshire, England.
+Originally completed in 1857, these days it serves as ‘a self-contained adventure centre of 250 acres - suited to all age ranges.
 The estate contains two lakes, woodland, parkland and a 40ft sandstone cliff.
 The river Perry flows along the park boundary, while two sheltered lakes in the estate provide the opportunity to kayak and raft build.
-Boreatton Park is a perfect setting for Pony trekking, with the centre's own ponies used.
+Boreatton Park is a perfect setting for Pony trekking, with the centre's own ponies used’.
 It is a pity that the photograph shows less than half of the building, which stretches to the left as well as wraps about an inner courtyard.

 The rear of the mansion overlooks the Shropshire plains and affords a clear view across into Wales.
 It also used to accommodate a rugby pitch and athletics field, from where I once observed a powerful twister that snaked to the ground from a fairly high cloud base many miles away across the plain and which would have caused considerable damage had it encountered buildings before it died after several minutes.